Liechtenstein

 Mexico

-The Mexican dairy industry is a vital component of the nation's economy, characterized by substantial production volumes, diverse product manufacturing, and significant trade relationships.
-Despite facing challenges like screwworm resurgence and inflation, the industry is poised for growth, supported by governmental initiatives and strategic investments.
+The Mexican dairy industry is a vital part of the national economy, characterized by substantial production volumes, a robust processing sector, and significant engagement in international trade.
+Despite facing challenges such as environmental issues and market fluctuations, the industry remains resilient and is poised for future growth.

 Moldova